Other Internet Portals for Religious Studies

 http://virtualreligion.net/vri/

-[An extensive, well-organized, and annotated resource maintained by Mahlon H. Smith who also hosts the important and at times controversial Jesus Seminar Forum web site.]
+[An extensive, well-organized, and annotated resource "designed to advance research in matters of religion" and maintained by Mahlon H. Smith who also hosts the important and at times controversial Jesus Seminar Forum web site.]

 • Very Good